cisagov/cybersecurity-performance-goals/README.md

 [![GitHub Build Status](https://github.com/cisagov/cybersecurity-performance-goals/workflows/build/badge.svg)](https://github.com/cisagov/cybersecurity-performance-goals/actions)

-We’re using [GitHub discussions](https://github.com/cisagov/cybersecurity-performance-goals/discussions) as a place to connect and engage in a critical conversations with other members in the community.
+We’re using [GitHub discussions](https://github.com/cisagov/cybersecurity-performance-goals/discussions) as a place to connect and engage in critical conversations with other members in the community.
 We hope that you will:

 - Ask questions if something doesn't make sense.
-- Share your thoughts on existing, and ideas for future, cybersecuirty performance goals (CPGs).
+- Share your thoughts on existing, and ideas for future, cybersecurity performance goals (CPGs).
 - Engage with us and other community members on ideas and actions to update and improve future versions of the CPGs.